IM-PIR: In-Memory Private Information Retrieval: Background

 \subsection{Processing-in-memory}

 Processing-in-memory (PIM)~\cite{elliott92, gokhale95, patterson97, draper2002} is a memory-centric computing paradigm that integrates either general-purpose cores or specialized accelerators close to or within memory arrays.
 This design helps alleviate the data movement bottleneck caused by the costly data transfers between processors and memory in traditional processor-centric architectures, which lead to significant performance losses and energy overhead~\cite{google_workloads,PRIM}.
 Additionally, PIM addresses the growing performance gap between fast processors and slower memory modules.
 Several PIM architectures exist, including HBM-PIM~\cite{samsung_hbm_pim}, UPMEM-PIM~\cite{UPMEM_PIM,upmem}, Samsung AxDIMM~\cite{samsung_axdimm_open_innovation}, and SK Hynix AiM~\cite{sk_hynix_gddr6_pim}.
-In our work, we focus on the UPMEM PIM architecture, but the ideas can be extended to other PIM architectures.
+In our work, we focus on the UPMEM PIM architecture; however, the design we propose extends to other PIM systems that adopt a similar model where the CPU executes the host applications and PIM cores accelerate data-intensive, memory-bound operations.

 \subpoint{UPMEM PIM architecture.} A UPMEM PIM-enabled system, as depicted in \autoref{fig:pim}, consists of a host CPU (a standard multicore processor), standard DRAM modules, and PIM-enabled memory modules.
 Each PIM module comprises two DRAM ranks, with each rank containing eight PIM chips.
 Each PIM chip integrates eight DRAM Processing Units (DPUs), where each DPU is associated with 64\,MB of private main RAM (MRAM).
 In an 8\,GB memory module, this architecture results in a total of 128 DPUs.
 At the time of this writing, a UPMEM PIM-enabled system can scale to support up to 20 PIM-enabled modules, which collectively accommodate 2,560 DPUs with a total memory capacity of 160 GB.